Empirical likelihood for the analysis of experimental designs: Application to pesticide concentration experiments

-Regardless of the treatments, the CLO concentration is close to zero roughly 20 days post-planting.
+Regardless of the treatments, the clothianidin concentration is close to zero roughly 20 days post-planting.
 Furthermore, the pairwise plots in \cref{fig:pairwise} indicate that no pairs of treatments follow a bivariate normal distribution.

-Salient features of the data are heteroskedasticity, non-normality and a violation of block-treatment additivity.
+Salient features of the data are heteroscedasticity, non-normality, and a violation of block-treatment additivity.

 We follow the procedures outlined in \cref{sec:simulation} to perform pairwise comparisons.
-We obtain estimates from the EL and linear mixed model in \cref{eq:lmem}; then, adjusted ${p}$-values and confidence intervals are constructed using AMC, NB, and HBW. \cref{tab:estimates} reports the estimates and ${p}$-values, where the treatment effects are denoted by ${\theta_\textnormal{N}}$, ${\theta_\textnormal{F}}$, ${\theta_\textnormal{L}}$, and ${\theta_\textnormal{H}}$.
+We obtain estimates from the empirical likelihood and linear mixed model in \eqref{eq:lmem}; then, adjusted \({p}\)-values and confidence intervals are constructed using AMC, NB, and HBW. \cref{tab:estimates} reports the estimates and \({p}\)-values, where the treatment effects are denoted by \({\theta_\textnormal{N}}\), \({\theta_\textnormal{F}}\), \({\theta_\textnormal{L}}\), and \({\theta_\textnormal{H}}\).

-Despite the small number of blocks (${n} = {32}$), AMC and NB reach similar conclusions: the CLO concentration does not differ significantly between the fungicide and low rate treated plants (${\theta_\textnormal{L} - \theta_\textnormal{F}}$), but significant differences are observed in all the other comparisons.
+Despite the small number of blocks (\({n} = {32}\)), AMC and NB reach similar conclusions: the clothianidin concentration does not differ significantly between the fungicide and low rate treated plants (\({\theta_\textnormal{L} - \theta_\textnormal{F}}\)), but significant differences are observed in all the other comparisons.
 In \cref{fig:confidence intervals}, the lengths of the SCIs are similar for the two procedures, with AMC intervals being slightly shorter.
-The intervals are wider for those involving some CLO treatment.
+The intervals are wider for those comparisons involving some clothianidin treatment.